Community Engaged Scholars

 Master’s in Museum Studies

-Paola is an invaluable part of La Casita’s arts programming, applying her museum studies expertise in her work with local artists and exhibits, including our current show by Manuel Matias, Weird Barrio / Por mi barrio.
-Reflecting on her time here, Paola shares that, “Working for La Casita has been an amazing experience.
-La Casita has always been a sort of home away from home ever since I came to Syracuse and being able to contribute in small ways to its success has been extremely rewarding”.
+Paola was an invaluable part of La Casita’s arts programming, applying her museum studies expertise in her work with local artists and exhibits, including our show by Manuel Matias, Weird Barrio / Por mi barrio.
+Reflecting on her time there, Paola shared, “Working for La Casita was an amazing experience.
+La Casita had always been a sort of home away from home ever since I came to Syracuse, and being able to contribute in small ways to its success was extremely rewarding.”

 Sophia Babcock ’26